iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.1/src/docs/tutorial.rst

 Now that you have finished the application and everything works as expected, it's probably not the best idea to add automated tests to simplify modifications in the future.
-The application above is used as a basic example of how to perform unittesting in the :ref:`testing` section of the documentation.
+The application above is used as a basic example of how to perform unittesting in the :ref:`testing-0.1` section of the documentation.
 Go there to see how easy it is to test Flask applications.